Alisson-P/ysat/README.md

 > 🇧🇷 Leia em [português](README.pt-BR.md)

-Most assistants are trained to be agreeable.
-That is exactly wrong at the moment you are about to commit to an architecture, a vendor, a deadline or a migration.
-YSAT reads your real context, code, infrastructure, email, chat, shared documents and calendar, and gives you the argument nobody made in the meeting: what can break, how badly, when, and the cheapest test to run before you commit.
+Folks, most assistants are trained to be agreeable.
+That is exactly the worst possible behaviour at the moment you are about to commit to an architecture, a vendor, a deadline or a migration.

+YSAT reads your real context (code, infrastructure, email, chat, shared documents and calendar) and gives you the argument nobody made in the meeting: what can break, how badly, when, and the cheapest test to run before you commit.

 It is deliberately one sided.
 The burden of proof sits on the decision, not on the objection.